How to interpret the Optimization Report

 The Optimization Report is a very useful tool offered by ShortPixel that lets you check exactly what happened with your images.

+There you will find the usage stats for the last 30 days.
 You will also find there a big red "DOWNLOAD REPORT" button to download your report in CSV format.

 If you are a SPIO (ShortPixel Image Optimizer) user you can find it also on the Statistics panel of your ShortPixel settings, by clicking on the link "See report (last 30 days)":